Lower tax on your investments can help you reach your financial goals sooner. But don't choose an investment based on tax benefits alone.

 It will also help you calculate any capital gains or losses when you sell an investment.

-For investments, you need to keep records to show:
+For all investments such as shares, property and cryptocurrencies you need to keep records to show:

 - How much you paid for it — contracts for purchase of the asset and receipts.